-The proposed action will not affect disproportionately adversely impact minority or low income populations.
+The proposed action will not affect environmental justice factors.
 As reported by the EPA's EJSCREEN, vulnerable populations in the area have a low exposure to environmental hazards relative to the State (EPA, 2020).
 The project is not anticipated to reduce or increase that exposure level.

-7. Coordination & Compliance with Environmental Requirements\
+7. Coordination & Compliance with Environmental Requirements